liip/bootstrap-blocks-wordpress-plugin/readme.txt

 = 3.2.0 =

 * [FEATURE] Ability to transform multiple selected blocks into a row block.
+This feature only works with WordPress >= 5.6 and custom templates ([see `wpBootstrapBlocks.row.enableCustomTemplate` filter](https://github.com/liip/bootstrap-blocks-wordpress-plugin#wpbootstrapblocksrowenablecustomtemplate)) must be enabled.
+* [COMPATIBILITY] Bootstrap 5 is not flagged experimental anymore.
 * [COMPATIBILITY] Tested up to WordPress 5.7.2.
 * [DEVELOPMENT] Migrate E2E test to Cypress.